-The MME's goal was to evaluate the utility of an interactive message system in an operational military environment [11].
-During the MME, more than 100 military officers and staff personnel used SIGMA, the message system developed for the experiment, to process their messages [12,13].
-Although SIGMA was built on the nonsecure TENEX operating system, its user interface was designed as though it were running on a security kernel, i.e., a minimal, tamperproof mechanism that assures that all accesses that subjects have to objects conform to a specified security model.
+The MME's goal was to evaluate the utility of an interactive message system in an operational military environment [23].
+During the MME, more than 100 military officers and staff personnel used SIGMA, the message system developed for the experiment, to process their messages [21, 22].
+Although SIGMA was built on the nonsecure TENEX operating system, its user interface was designed as though it were running on a security kernel (i.e., a minimal, tamperproof mechanism that assures that all accesses subjects have to objects conform to a specified security model).
 SIGMA's user interface was designed so that it would not change if SIGMA were rebuilt to operate with a security kernel.

-During the planning phase of the MME, it was decided that SIGMA would enforce the Bell-LaPadula model [7].
-This decision led to a number of difficulties, three of which are described here.
+During the planning phase of the MME, it was decided that SIGMA would enforce the Bell-LaPadula model [1].
+This decision led to a number of difficulties, three of which are described below.
 The first problem arose from the initial decision, later changed, to adopt the model without trusted subjects; the other two problems apply to Bell-LaPadula with or without trusted subjects.

-Prohibition of Write-Downs

-The -property of Bell-LaPadula disallows write-downs; yet, in certain cases, message-system users need to lower the classification of information.
-For example, a user may create a message at top secret and, after he has entered the message text, decide that the message classification should be secret.
+-Prohibition of write-downs.
+The -property of Bell-LaPadula disallows writedowns; yet, in certain cases, message system users need to lower the classification of information.
+For example, a user may create a message at TOP SECRET, and, after he has entered the message text, decide that the message classification should be SECRET.
 A system that strictly enforces the -property would prohibit a user from reducing the message classification.
-The user would be required to create a new message at secret and reenter the text.
+The user would be required to create a new message at SECRET and re-enter the text.